LukeLIN-web/SystemArchitecture/exam/exam复习.md

  答案:

 The jump instruction will require getting an instruction that may not be in sequential order with the flow.
 This could precipitate a **cache miss** in the instruction cache.
 This can lead to a bubble in the pipeline.
-If the jump instruction is conditional, then a big bubble may ensue 接着发生 because the miss instruction cache, **miss TLB**,  distrub the pipeline.
+If the jump instruction is conditional, then a big bubble may ensue 接着发生 because the **miss instruction cache**, **miss TLB**,  distrub the pipeline.

 4